 Although it did host the World Cup in 2014 and the Summer Olympics in 2016, Brazil isn’t a country in which you’d want to live in currently.
 Inflation and high-interest rates are combining to make poverty a huge problem.

 This is causing expats who had already chosen Brazil to leave in large numbers.
 After the 2016 Summer Olympics, there was a decrease of almost 40 percent of the expat population.
 After all, no one wants to retire abroad to a country that’s in a recession.

 So you’re probably not considering Iran as a destination anyway, but in case you were, it’s likely a bad idea.
 Inflation and lending rate projections are an issue, as well as the country’s poor relations with many other countries.
 Expats do not normally thrive here.

 The quality of life for this country’s citizens is at a significant low, and its GDP has dropped over the last couple of years as well.
 That makes Ukraine one of the worst overseas retirement locations.
 If the low cost of living is still pulling you in, just know that corruption and bribery are a way of life here.
 That’s something expats have had to get used to.

 With an economy that has remained stagnant for years, it doesn’t look like things are going to get better anytime soon for Argentina.
 Inflation rates are through the roof and drug-fueled violence is a driver of the high crime rates.
 If you want to go south of the United States border to retire abroad, consider a country in Central America instead.

 Inflation in this country trumps that of all the others on this list.
 At one point, it became such a problem that an iPhone was worth $50,000.
-High crime coupled with this inflation problem not only makes Venezuela a bad location to retire abroad in, it makes it a country with an overall poor quality of life in general.
+High crime coupled with this inflation problem not only makes Venezuela a bad location to retire abroad, but it also makes it a country with overall poor quality of life in general.